phetsims/phet-info/doc/phet-software-design-patterns.md

 type MyClassOptions = SelfOptions & PickRequired<PhetioObjectOptions, 'tandem'>;
 ```

-(6) Pick fields from the parent class’ options, do not “reach up” the type hierarchy.
+(6) Pick fields from the parent class’ options.
+Do not “reach up” the type hierarchy.

 ```js
 // Our parent class is Path, whose options type is PathOptions.